 - Which of your work values have changed over the past 3-5 years?

 - Which of your top work values do you need to act on now, and which ones could you either put off or work towards? (e.g. if, like Rena, your family commitments prevent you from taking a role with travel, could you use the time to learn a new language?)

 Do talk over your answers above with a trusted friend, colleague, coach or mentor.
 Talking it through can stop you going round in circles.

 No job choice will ever be perfect.
-And there are many factors to consider which are complementary to Work Values. (eg would I enjoy it?
+And there are many factors and job tools to consider that are complementary to Work Values. (e.g. would I enjoy it?
 Would I be good at it?).
 But, if you make your choice trusting that your most important Values will be met (or that you can work towards them becoming met), then you are more likely to live comfortably with your decision.